fifle/gw-montonio/README.txt

 Currently connecting solutions related to accepting donations is either quite difficult for a person who does not have technical skills, or has a monthly fee, which may be inappropriate in cases where the collection is organized by a private person or an NGO that does not have regular donors.
 GiveWP is a great tool that helps thousands of organizations to start their campaign securely and for free.
 We believe it is important to make organizing fundraisers in the Baltics, Finland and Poland a quick, convenient method for fundraisers.

-Montonio for GiveWP plugin is just an intermediary that sends a request to Montonio with the account number, the name of the recipient, and the amount of the payment.
+Payment Gateway for Montonio on GiveWP plugin is just an intermediary that sends a request to Montonio with the account number, the name of the recipient, and the amount of the payment.
 The bank chosen by the user is responsible for the security of the transfer and all actions related to user authentication.

 = Who can I turn to for technical assistance and other questions? =